 View all web browser and mobile devices available in our cloud-based test lab.

 Nonfunctional testing is important.
 But what's the difference between functional and non-functional testing?
 Find out more about these differences in this blog, plus get a breakdown of popular non-functional testing types.

-Non-functional testing verifies how applications work by examining things like performance, accessibility, and UX.
-While these properties do not impact the application functionality, they contribute to the overall user experience.
+Non-functional testing verifies how applications work against specific requirements by examining things like performance, accessibility, reliability under load, and UX.
+Non-functional testing refers to testing properties that do not impact the application functionality, but contribute to the overall user experience.